alexbostock/weatherapp/Readme_Group03.txt

 	## Running the App ##

-		The app runs on any operating system with Java installed.
+		The app runs on any operating system with Java 8 installed.

-		All class files are included alongside the source code, so you don't need to compile anything.

-		// TODO - What Java version?
-		// TODO - Where to download Java

-		# On Mac OS X / Linux / Other Unix-Based #

-			Run the script 'run.sh' (by clicking on it)

-			Alternatively, using the terminal, navigate to this directory and run 'sh run.sh'

-		# On Windows #

-			Run the 'run.bat' (by clicking on it)
+		To start the app, simply click on 'app.jar'.

 	## Acknowledgements ##